tomerfiliba/plumbum/docs/color.rst

 .. versionadded:: 1.6.0

-The purpose of the `plumbum.color` library is to make adding text styles (such as color) to Python easy and safe.
+The purpose of the `plumbum.colors` library is to make adding text styles (such as color) to Python easy and safe.
 Color is often a great addition to shell scripts, but not a necessity, and implementing it properly is tricky.
 It is easy to end up with an unreadable color stuck on your terminal or